Stanislovas Kęsgaila

+Life

-In 1494, he signed a peace agreement with the Grand Duchy of Moscow.
-The treaty was reinforced with engagement of Grand Duke of Lithuania Alexander Jagiellon and Helena, daughter of Ivan III.
+In 1494, he signed a peace agreement with the Grand Principality of Moscow.
+The treaty was reinforced with engagement of Grand Duke Alexander Jagiellon of Lithuania and Helena, daughter of Ivan III.
 As the groom was away in Lithuania, his role was performed by Kęsgaila.

-At the start of the Russo-Lithuanian war of 1500–1503, Lithuanians suffered a major defeat in the Battle of Vedrosha.
-Great Hetman (army commander) Konstanty Ostrogski was captured and was replaced by Semyon Olshanski who had gained military experience during the Polish–Ottoman War (1485–1503).
-But Olshanski was quickly replaced by Kęsgaila who had no prior military experience.
-Such appointment is difficult to explain, but possibly it was a result of diplomatic negotiations that ended in a military alliance with the Livonian Order.
-Kęsgaila brought Lithuanian army to help the besieged Mstislavl and Smolensk, but in both cases the Russians retreated without a fight.
-He was replaced as Great Hetman by Stanisław Kiszka who distinguished himself in organizing Smolensk's defense.
+At the start of the Muscovite–Lithuanian War of 1500–1503, the Lithuanians suffered a major defeat in the Battle of Vedrosha.
+Grand Hetman Konstanty Ostrogski was captured and replaced with Semyon Olshanski, who had gained military experience during the Polish–Ottoman War of 1485–1503.
+However, Olshanski was quickly replaced by Kęsgaila, who had no prior military experience.
+It was possibly the result of diplomatic negotiations that ended in a military alliance with the Livonian Order.
+Kęsgaila brought the Grand Ducal Lithuanian Army to help the besieged Mstislavl and Smolensk, but in both cases, the Russians retreated without a fight.
+He was replaced as Grand Hetman of Lithuania by Stanisław Kiszka, who distinguished himself in organizing Smolensk's defense.

 In 1505, he was expelled from the Lithuanian Council of Lords by Alexander Jagiellon for participation in the Union of Mielnik of 1501.
 In 1516, during a border conflict, Kęsgaila commanded Samogitian forces, defeated the Teutonic Order, and captured Katyčiai.
 However, Albert, Duke of Prussia, recaptured the village a few months later.